+New York

+(State or other jurisdiction of incorporation or organization)

+5 Necco Street Boston MA

+ive offices)

+14-0689340 (I.R.S.
+Employer Identification No.)

+(Address of principal executive offices)

+(Zip Code)

-(Exact name of registrant as specified in its c ilaitei) New York 14-0689340 (State or other jurisdiction of incorporation or organization) 5 Necco Street Boston MA (I.R.S.
-Employer Identification No.) 02210 (Address of principal executive office es) (Zip Code) (Registrant's telen phone number, including area code e) (617) 443-3000 (i togicularito torop , (3) 3333 Securities Reg gistered Pursuant to Section 12 (b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which regist ered Common stock, par value \$0.01 per share GE New York Stock Exchange 1.250% Notes due 2023 GE 23E New York Stock Exchange 0.875% Notes due 2025 0.875% Notes due 2025 GE 25 New York Stock Excha 1.875% Notes due 2027 1.875% Notes due 2027 GE 27E New York Stock Exchan 1.500% Notes due 2029 GE 29 New York Stock Exchange 7 1/2% Guaranteed Subordinated Notes due 2035 GE /35 New York Stock Exchange 2.125% Notes due 2037 GE 37 New York Stock Exchange Securities Regi stered Pursuant to Section 1 2(g) of the Act: (Title of class) Indicate by check mark if the registrant is a well-known se asoned issuer, as defined in Rule 405 of the Securities Act.
-Yes \square No $ oldsymbol{ oldsymb$ Indicate by check mark if the registrant is not required to f ile reports pursuant to Section 13 or S ection 15(d) of the Act.
-Yes ☐ No ☑ Indicate by check mark whether the registrant (1) has filed during the preceding 12 months (or for such shorter period requirements for the past 90 days.
-Yes \square No \square Indicate by check mark whether the registrant has submitt Regulation S-T during the preceding 12 months (or for suc · e 405 of Indicate by check mark whether the registrant is a large accelerating growth company.
-See definitions of "large accelerate 12b-2 of the Exchange Act.
-(Check one): Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company
+(Registrant's telephone number, including area code) (617) 443-3000

+Securities Registered Pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, par value \$0.01 per share GE New York Stock Exchange 1.250% Notes due 2023 GE 23E New York Stock Exchange 0.875% Notes due 2025 GE 25 New York Stock Exchange 1.875% Notes due 2027 GE 27E New York Stock Exchange 1.500% Notes due 2029 GE 29 New York Stock Exchange 7 1/2% Guaranteed Subordinated Notes due 2035 GE /35 New York Stock Exchange 2.125% Notes due 2037 GE 37 New York Stock Exchange

+Securities Registered Pursuant to Section 12(g) of the Act:

+(Title of class)

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗆 No 🗹

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗹

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\square$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗹 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer Accelerated filer

+Non-accelerated filer Smaller reporting company

+Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. □
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.